Coveo Platform New Features of 2020

 Box Business, Dropbox Business, Exchange Enterprise, Google Drive for Work, and Gmail for Work sources aren’t affected by this deprecation and will remain available.

-You can now create Coveo Machine Learning Product Recommendations models using the Coveo Administration Console.
+You can now create Coveo Machine Learning Product Recommendation (PR) models using the Coveo Administration Console.

 Take advantage of the multiple algorithms to provide your customers with relevant recommendations that suit their profile, context, and buying behaviors.